dharmafly/noodle/README.md

 ### Caching

 Caching is done on a singular query basis and not per request.
 An individual query is cleared every hour.
-The cache itself has a total size of 100 recorded queries and associated results in memory.
-These time values can be changed in `lib/config.js`.
+The cache itself has a total size of 124 (default) recorded queries and associated results in memory.

+The entire cache is cleared on a weekly basis by default.

+All the mentioned time values can be changed in `lib/config.js`.

 If a result object has a `created` field this signifies that it has been cached.
 Failed queries such from 404 errors will not be cached.